Engagement so far

 How will you mitigate the issues that were previously raised in the 2007 planning application – such as overlooking and loss of light?

-We would need to consider these issues at the start of the planning process.
-Once we have appointed an architect team, we will work with them and with the community to understand what we can achieve here and how we can mitigate the impact of any new building on this site for our neighbours.
+We have now appointed Stanton Williams as architect, we will work with them and with the community to understand what we can achieve here and how we can mitigate the impact of any new building on this site for our neighbours.

 Have you examined whether there are any services on site that could be moved off to accommodate the clinical need?
 Do all of the research functions, for example, need to be on site?